kwea123/fish_detection/README.md

 You can see your detection result, which should be comparable to mine at the beginning of this readme!

+Finally, as for the speed, it runs at 40-50ms per image on one 1080Ti (after warmed up), which is sufficiently fast for me.

 # Errors I encountered

 To make your debug faster, I list some of the errors I met and the solutions during training :